 Please… if you connect with someone don’t try and close them before they even remember your name.

 I get so annoyed at these comments.
 LinkedIn is a professional social network.

 If people want to post different content than what you think is right… get over yourself!

 If I were to post cat videos everyday, and you don’t like it, you can remove the connection or block me.
-Complaining on someone’s comments only tells your own network you are a bit of an ass.
-If someone wants to be a funny guy all the time… let them, they serve a purpose cheering up people in dead end jobs who are avoiding doing any work by pretending to prospect on LinkedIn.
+Complaining within someone’s comments only tells your own network you are a bit of an ass.
+If someone wants to be a funny guy all the time… let them, they serve a purpose cheering up people in dead-end jobs who are avoiding doing any work by pretending to prospect on LinkedIn.

 Harking back to the point before… I have never been in a business meeting where there has never been humour, funny stories or idle chit chat.
 It’s part of the process.

 LinkedIn is no different.
 Humans find things interesting whether it is work-related or not.
 That doesn’t mean abandon professionalism, however, it is sensible to keep some humanity.